 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 State Priority 4: Standardized Test performance ELA (CAASSP/SBAC results) 2019 District average was 86.2 points below standard in ELA CAASSP results were not reported in 2021 due to COVID, additionally our small cohort size results are not reported due to confidentiality and reliability concerns.
-At state average, equivalent to Green on Dashboard State Priority 7: Teacher schedules, grades and report cards and IEP records include all required areas of study including English Language Arts, Math, Science, History/Social All students (100%) including unduplicated pupils have access and are enrolled in all required areas of study All students including SWD and others in unduplicated groups were enrolled in a broad course of study.
+2022 ELA results as reported on the CA Dashboard were 125.3 points Below Standard At state average, equivalent to Green on Dashboard State Priority 7: Teacher schedules, grades and report cards and IEP records include all required areas of study All students (100%) including unduplicated pupils have access and are enrolled in all required areas of study All students including SWD and others in unduplicated groups were enrolled in a broad course of study.
+All students including SWD and others in unduplicated groups were enrolled in a broad course of study.
 100%